-This section of the detective adventure should really have been designed better, and potential death for using ESP could have been replaced with something equally crucial but far less debilitating.
+This section of the detective adventure should really have been designed better, and potential death for using ESP could have been replaced with something far less debilitating.
 A wasting sickness or a curse could have sufficed.
-Guidelines for what exactly constitutes ‘evidence’ in the court of law should also have been covered, making this section feel pretty weak.
-The set up is awesome and the locations are beautiful and wonderous but more time should have been spent on the actual detective adventure.
+Guidelines for what exactly constitutes ‘evidence’ in the court of law should also have been covered, making this section feel weak.
+The set up is awesome and the locations are beautiful and wondrous but more time should have been spent on the actual detective adventure.

 Other then the Gullistans, some other locations are covered, which could serve as side-quests, each pretty well done.
 A looted tomb with animating rusty swords and the wraith of a long dead general.
 The Tunshang Barony, once a mighty holding, now reduced to a single mansion within the city, serves as the setting for a secondary intrigue involving the Tunshang baron plotting to gain control of the Temple of the Horse God via his brother by kidnapping the daughter of the other high priest and forcing him to commit suicide by Flower Lich in the dragonboat races.
 The location is described in terms of guards, NPCs and even compromising documents, making a covert burglary far more viable then a frontal assault.
 This plot, while only peripheral to many of the set pieces of FLotDF, ironically works well, and the more low-magic take renders it far more suitable for psychic detective shenanigans.
 Even here the guards are distinct (amazons and Yu-Shentong tribesmen), the treasure is delicious and the game equips the evil mandarin with his own unique spell.

-Flower Liches of the Dragonboat Festival is one of the strangest and most colourful works I have seen come out of the OSR thus far and it is hard to judge.
-Everything screams inspiration and flavourful monsters, memorable encounters and weird ideas jump off almost every page, but at the same time it is a kaleidoscopic mess.
-It’s central premise, the detective adventure, seems wonky given the plethora of magical divination abilities available to PCs of levels 3 and above and Nightshade’s poisoned mind ability is likely to render Tu Wan Ping dead in any solo adventure.
-The red herrings/side-quests only serve to add to the kaleidoscope of colourful noise.
+Flower Liches of the Dragonboat Festival is one of the strangest and most colorful works I have seen come out of the OSR thus far and it is hard to judge.
+Everything screams inspiration and flavorful monsters, memorable encounters and weird ideas jump off almost every page, but at the same time it is a kaleidoscopic mess.
+Its central premise, the detective adventure, seems wonky given the plethora of magical divination abilities available to PCs of levels 3+ and Nightshade’s poisoned mind ability is likely to render Tu Wan Ping dead in any solo adventure.
+The red herrings/side-quests only serve to add to the kaleidoscope of colorful noise.
 As a setting or event FLoTDF could work in piecemeal fashion, with the Gullistan’s serving as locations to be either burglarized, explored or best avoided.
-It is hard to judge Flower Liches because it is designed schizophrenically and all the adventures run together in a beautiful but chaotic mishmash of vivid imagery, bizarre encounters and faery-tale nonsense.
+Flower Liches is designed schizophrenically and all the adventures run together in a beautiful but chaotic mishmash of vivid imagery, bizarre encounters and faery-tale nonsense.
 Is this what madness feels like?

 Pros: Inspiration and exotic allure burst from every page.
 Still feels like it hugs the edges of Dnd.
 Many unique monsters and encounters.
 Great random tables.
 Secondary plot works like a charm.
 Dragon boat racing works well.
 Truly weird.